-Whether this was the only variety used of all the other known varieties to exist in this section of Georgia is not known.
-Among the oaks listed for northwestern Georgia, we find: Quercus borealis Michx. f., Quercus cocinea Mueachh., Quercus nigra L., Quercus phellos L., Quercus Montana Willd., Quercus stelg Wangenh., and Quercus alba L. Which three of these varieties were used was not stated.
+Whether this was the only variety used of all the other known varieties to exist in this section of borealis Michx. f., Quercus cocinea Mueachh., Quercus nigra L., Quercus phellos L., Quercus were used was not stated.
 Bartram (1928:90) stated: "The live oak bears a prodigious quantity of fruit; the acorn is small, but sweet and agreeable to the taste when roasted, and is food for almost all animals.
-The Indians obtain from it a sweet oil, which they use in the cooking of hominy, rice, etc..; they also roast it in hot embers, eating it as we do chestnuts."
+The Indians obtain from it a sweet oil, which they use in the cooking of hominy, rice, etc., etc..; they also roast it in hot embers, eating it as we do chestnuts."
 This may account for the charred nuts found within the various midden pits of this site.